Home: About Audience1st

 - Donor & prospect management: Track donors, donations, and acknowledgment letters.

-- Email integration: Integrated with MailChimp™ email marketing service; integration with ConstantContact™ coming soon.
-Or export custom reports to Excel™, CSV or XML format for use with your in-house mailing list system.
+- Email integration: Integrated with MailChimp(tm) email marketing service, or export reports to Excel or CSV format for use with your preferred mailing list system.

 - Import historical data–mailing lists and customer lists–in Excel format.
 Import will-call lists from popular third-party ticketing services like Goldstar and Brown Paper Tickets.